anderri/anderri/README.md

 ### Personal Statement

-I am an accomplished Product Owner for Quality with a profound dedication to embedding engineering excellence into all aspects of my work.
-I firmly believe that quality should be upheld as a collective responsibility, and I derive great satisfaction from collaborating with teams to foster a culture rooted in exceptional standards.
-Moreover, I am a staunch advocate for data-driven decision-making, recognizing it as the sole influencer essential for the triumph of any product.
+I have a background in Delivery Services and Support with a passion for Cloud, DevOps, AWS, and the high-energy innovation culture.
+With over 20 years of experience in the IT industry, I have gained expertise in software implementation, system and operations maintenance, delivery services, IT support and most recently delivery projects in the cloud environment.
+My professional journey has encompassed sectors including Banks, Telecommunications, Insurance, and Financial Services, in both Enterprise and Start-up environments.

-With over 15 years of invaluable experience, I have built my expertise in developing engineering capabilities across a diverse range of industries.
-My professional journey has encompassed sectors including Telecommunications, Airlines, Media, Loyalty, Insurance, Financial Services, and AgriTech, in both Enterprise and Start-up environments.
-This extensive background has allowed me to gain comprehensive insights into the unique challenges and intricacies associated with each industry, equipping me with a versatile skill set that adapts to various organizational landscapes.
+Having established a solid foundation, I am excited to use my skills and experience to promote innovation, scalability, and efficiency in cloud-based environments.
+I bring reliability and enthusiasm to any team, and I love taking on new challenges.
+I am committed to going the extra mile for my clients, always ensuring their satisfaction by understanding their needs and delivering projects on time and within scope.

 ### Achievements